Counseling and Psychological Services

 Pronouns: he/him

-When away from work, Bill enjoys time with family, hiking, other outdoor activities, traveling, organic gardening, music, cooking, and being cautiously optimistic about his hometown Chicago sports teams.
+Outside of work, Bill enjoys spending time with family, hiking, organic gardening, cooking, listening to music, traveling, and being cautiously optimistic about his Chicago sports teams.

 Sasha Blum